Drake Accounting® gives the user full access to configure federal, state, and local rates and withholding amounts.

 - The grid at the bottom of the screen is the annualized withholding chart.

-- This also comes from IRS Publication 15 and is the basis for the withholding calculations used in Drake Accounting®.
+- This comes from IRS Publication 15-T, Section 1.
+Percentage Method Tables for Automated Payroll Systems, and is the basis for the withholding calculations used in Drake Accounting®.

 - Click Save when editing is complete.